SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 > Dino 10 meters of greater is large with 10 Meter Large Dino

-This looks a lot better than just seeing data set 0...
-We do however need to fix one more thing.
-That test method name doesn't fit in with our other 2 data providers.
+This looks a lot better than just seeing data set 0... though we do need to fix one more thing.
+That test method name doesn't make sense anymore.
-In our test, change the method name to `testDinoHasCorrectSizeDescriptionFromLength()`.
+Change it to `testDinoHasCorrectSizeDescriptionFromLength()`.

-Looking at our assertion, the message argument isn't very useful anymore...
-Let's remove it.
-We can always add it back in using our data provider later if we need to.
+And, looking at our assertion, the message argument isn't very useful anymore... so let's remove it.

 # Return Types Everywhere!

-Lastly, although not required...
-We can use either `array` or `\Generator` as the return type for our data provider.
+Finally, although not required...
+We can use either `array` or `\Generator` as the return type for the data provider.
 Let's go with `\Generator`- after all, we may need those for the park fences one day...

-Move back into the terminal and run our tests one last time:
+To make sure this didn't break anything, try the tests one more time:

 ```terminal-silent
 ./vendor/bin/phpunit --testdox